Living on the Right Frequency

 2.2 Travelling the Path

-The highest component is the spirit, the Monad or Heavenly Father.
-The Sanskrit word Purusa is also commonly used.
+The highest component is the Spirit, the Monad, or Heavenly Father.
+The Sanskrit word “Purusa” is also commonly used.
 Purusa is, by nature, pure spirit and consists of three aspects: Will (the Father), Love-wisdom (the Son), and Active Intelligence (the Holy Spirit).

 The lowest of the main elements is personality.
 Its composition has been described above.
 It is an instrument to gain experience.
 Ultimately, the human entity is like the fishing industry.
 The spirit is like an operating company that sets a particular goal.
 The soul is the boat used in the fishing, while the personality is the fishing equipment.
-Experience is the catch from each fishing trip; sometimes, it is plentiful, sometimes rather poor.
+Experience is the catch from each fishing trip; sometimes, it is plentiful, sometimes relatively poor.
 This illustration shows that the spirit, the soul, and the personality are all equally important in the whole scheme of things.
 Nothing is dispensable, and everything is equally important for overall progress.

-Self-created emotions are emotions formed within the emotional body.
-These emotions can be divided into three groups: Karma-creating emotions, which do not conform to our dharma; Neutral emotions, which conform to our dharma; and Karma-destroying emotions, which conform to our dharma, with service to the whole as our guideline.
+Self-created emotions are those formed within the emotional body.
+These emotions can be categorized into three groups: karma-creating emotions, which do not align with our dharma; neutral emotions, which align with our dharma; and Karma-destroying emotions, which also align with our dharma and are guided by the principle of service to the whole.

 2.3 Correspondence in the Bhagavad Gita

-Concerning dharma, man’s duty:
+Regarding dharma, man’s duty:

 XVIII,59: If you trap yourself in self-comfort and think: “I will not fight,” your plan will stand you to no avail.
 Your nature will drive you out into the battle.